mdoll02/mdoll02/README.md

-# Anurag's 42 Wolfsburg Projects
+# Mdoll's 42 Wolfsburg Projects

 Welcome to my GitHub profile!
 I'm currently studying at [42 Wolfsburg](https://42wolfsburg.de/), and here are some of the projects I've worked on as part of the Core-Curriculum.